 During the 9th century, Viking fleets brought captured peoples from the coasts North Africa and Al-Andalus to Britain and Ireland and, during the Middle Ages, significant numbers of North African Moors arrived via Islamic Iberia in Spain.
 Queen Elizabeth is reported to have complained about the number of 'blackamoores' in London as early as 1556.

-By the time the SS Windrush arrived in 1948, carrying the first postwar arrivals from the Caribbean, Britain was already home to established black and Asian populations.
-Whether working as servants in country houses, enlisting in the armed forces, marrying in parish churches, producing art or attempting social reform, evidence of these early immigrants can be found in many areas of British life.
+By the time the SS Windrush arrived in 1948, carrying the first post-war arrivals from the Caribbean, Britain was already home to established Black and Asian populations.
+Whether working as servants in country houses, enlisting in the armed forces, marrying in parish churches, producing art, or attempting social reform, evidence of these early immigrants can be found in many areas of British life.

-Finding evidence in genealogical records can be tricky as black and Asian people were not always identified by their race.
-For example, records such asBritish Army Service Records may occasionally indicate whether a soldier was of African or Asian origin through descriptions of their complexion (“e.g 'Black', 'Copper', 'Negro' or 'Moor') although more often than not, no such indication was given.
-The fact that the first national census was not taken until 1801 also means that there is no way of being certain of how many black and Asian people were living in Britain.
+Finding evidence in family records can be tricky as Black and Asian people were not always identified by their race.
+For example, British Army Service Records may occasionally indicate whether a soldier was of African or Asian origin through descriptions of their complexion ('Black', 'Copper', 'Negro' or 'Moor') although usually, no indication was given.
+The fact that the first national census was not taken until 1801 also means that there is no way of being certain of how many Black and Asian people were living in Britain.

-While there had been an African presence in Britain since Roman Times, the most significant cause of African migrations was certainly the slave trade.
+While there had been an African presence in Britain since the Roman Times, the most significant cause of African migrations was certainly the slave trade.
 By the 18th century, Britain was an active leader in the Atlantic slave trade and was transporting thousands every year to maintain the highly profitable plantations that were dotted around the West Indian colonies.
 Although most British-owned slaves were located overseas, a significant number were brought back to Britain.

-Members of the wealthy upper classes regarded black servants as highly fashionable.
-They were seen as markers of wealth, status and refinement and would regularly be included in family portraits.
-There were also notable black populations in towns such as Liverpool, Bristol, Bath and Lancaster and smaller numbers were also found in rural areas throughout the country.
+Members of the wealthy upper classes regarded Black servants as highly fashionable.
+They were seen as markers of wealth, status, and refinement and would regularly be included in family portraits.
+There were also notable Black populations in Liverpool, Bristol, Bath, and Lancaster and smaller numbers were also found in rural areas throughout the country.

 Not all Africans who arrived in the country during this period were enslaved.
-Many free Africans were recruited as sailors on merchant vessels or joine the Royal Navy.
+Many free Africans were recruited as sailors on merchant vessels or joined the Royal Navy.
 A number of these sailors will have settled and raised families in and around Britain's ports.
 Some African merchants also conducted business with British traders.